-The amount of the "salary" may be different in different frameworks "The yearly salary" is calculated with different criteria depending on the purposes of the calculation: each one has its own method When referring to an employee's "salary" it may seem obvious it should be clear what we are referring to.
-Unfortunately, this is not always the case.
-In fact, Italian laws and CBAs provide for several definition of salary depending on the purpose for which it is calculated.
+The amount of the "salary" may be different in different frameworks "The yearly salary" is calculated with different criteria depending on the purposes of the calculation: each one has its own method Laws and CBAs provide for several definition of salary depending on the purpose for which it is calculated.
 Therefore, by way of example, the indemnity in lieu of a notice period is calculated taking into account the average of the last three years commissions, performance-based bonuses and other compensation awarded on a continuous basis.
 On another hand, the TFR (the mandatory severance payment, see slides later) is calculated including all amounts paid and the value of fringe benefits, granted not on an occasional basis; unless differently ruled by the applied CBA.
 Another notion of salary is the "global de facto remuneration", which should include any and all compensations paid to an employee continuously during the relevant period of time.
 This is, for example, the basis to determine the indemnity due to employees in cases of unfair dismissal.
 When drafting employment contracts and remuneration policies or negotiating settlement agreements, the above must be kept into account.
 13th + 14th Installments